EXCervantes/book-search-engine/README.md

 ## Usage

-Once the page is open a user can navigate it via the menu at top or the user can scroll down to find the site will load each "page" of the website automatically.
-Clicking on an image of a project will take the user to that respective project's deployment page.
-Please note, the form does not currently send a notification upon submission.
-This will be implemented soon.
+Once the page is open a user can search for their book in the search bar.
+The app will return results matching the searched title with a book cover picture, title of book, author(s), and description.
+Selecting "Login/Sign Up" will display a box where the options to either log in or sign up will be found.
+For signing up enter a username, email, and password.
+For logging in enter an email and password used to create an account.

+If the user creates an account or logs in the option to save a book will become available below a book's description.
+In addition, "See Your Books" will display a user's saved books with the option to delete a book from the saved books list Selecting logout will log the user out of the current session.

 ### Link to Deployed Application